top of page

 Hormonal Regulation of Receptivity and Implantation

 The uterine tube folds randomly in the absence of pregnancy but folds acquire a stereotypic pattern close to embryo attachment.
 Uterine folds also give rise to the implantation chamber that homes the embryos during attachment.
-We are using genetic mouse mutants, gene expression analysis and 3D imaging to understand how hormones guide the formation of uterine folds how these pre-implantation folds affect the fate of the embryo post-implantation.
+We are using genetic mouse mutants, gene expression analysis and 3D imaging to understand how hormones guide the formation of uterine folds and how these pre-implantation folds affect the fate of the embryo post-implantation.
 (Arora et. al, Development, 2016 and Madhavan et. al, Development, 2022)

 Longitudinal and Transverse folds.png